peterbourgon/peter-bourgon-org/src/go-best-practices-2016/index.md

 - log.Print uses a fixed, global log.Logger
 - http.Get uses a fixed, global http.Client
+- http.Server, by default, uses a fixed, global log.Logger
-- database/sql uses a fixed, global driver reigstry
+- database/sql uses a fixed, global driver registry
 - func init exists only to have side effects on package-global state

 These facts are convenient in the small, but awkward in the large.